 A resultant recommendation that catches my eye is that the Public Service Commission recommends the review of recruitment and selection and the internship policies; and development of affirmative action programmes.
 Very good on paper.
 It is especially painful to see the low numbers of persons with disabilities in public service.
 Even more painful to hear experiences of qualified persons with disabilities applying for jobs in PSC and not being selected, not once, twice but some even four times!

-Consider the performance gaps: weak compliance with provision of customized facilities and services for use by persons with disabilities; national inventory of persons with disabilities not yet in place; progressive attainment of the 5 percent requirement for persons with disabilities in appointment not yet met.
+Consider the performance gaps: weak compliance with provision of customized facilities and services for persons with disabilities; national inventory of persons with disabilities not yet in place; progressive attainment of the 5 percent requirement for persons with disabilities in appointment not yet met.

 In 2016, the PSC issued a Diversity Policy for the Public Service.
 The policy is a guideline for the public service on the mainstreaming and management of diversity issues in the public service.
 Are there any changes especially for potential employees with all diverse disabilities?